drebelsky/drebelsky.github.io/docs/notes/hello-world-manual.md

 $
 ```

 Segfault eliminated.
 Now, let's break down the process a little further.
 Looking at the results of `strace gcc -o hello helo.S -nostdlib` (namely the `execve`s), we can see which subprograms are run.
-Primarily, we have `as` and `ld`^[it also used `/usr/lib/gcc/x86_64-pc-linux-gnu/14.2.1/collect2`, but w won't need that].
+Primarily, we have `as` and `ld`[^4].

 ```
 $ as hello.S -o hello.o